Organic wine and bio-dynamic wine are becoming more popular and trendy than ever.

-If you’ve been wondering what is the difference between organic and biodynamic, how they differ from conventional wines, or if they give you a hangover, then your questions are about to be answered!
+If you’ve been wondering what is the difference between organic and bio-dynamic, how they differ from conventional wines, or if they give you a hangover, then your questions are about to be answered!

-Organic wine is made from organically grown grapes and without added sulfites.
-The label certified organic is regulated by the country where the wine is produced.
+Organic wine is made from organically grown grapes and without the use of chemical herbicides and pesticides.
+Organic wine can still have sulphides albeit at a much smaller level than conventional wine.
+The label ‘certified organic’ is regulated by the country where the wine is produced.
 In order to have organically grown grapes, a vineyard must implement an entirely different set of agricultural practices to maintain the health of their vines than what is typically done in a conventional winery.

-There are no synthetic pesticides or additives in organic wine.
+There are no synthetic herbicides or pesticides or additives in organic wine.
 Instead of using pesticides, herbicides, and other synthetic chemicals which are used in aid of artificially nourishing and protecting the grapes growing in a conventional vineyard, organic winemakers work with nature in order to cultivate the grapes growth through to harvest.
 Organic farmers will use animals like geese, ducks, sheep, or even donkeys to hinder weeds from growing in the vineyard.
 To control parasites that can inhibit the health of the vines, organic wine makers and growers will introduce enemy insects in a Hannibal Lecter style affair.
 Organic wine growers create a friendly ecosystem in the vineyard to eliminate the need for artificial intervention and to avoid the use of toxic chemicals that are harmful to the earth and to people drinking their wines.

-Organic wines are certified by a local body whose seal will appear on the label.
+Organic wines are certified by a local body whose logo will appear on the label.
 There are many different bodies which govern what is to be deemed an organic wine which you can find in the image below.
 These help regulate the use of chemicals introduced to the wine and also ensure that wine is not adulterated by added juice concentrates.
-The majority of mass produced wines have a manipulated flavour profile by the large companies that produce them by adding fruit juice concentrates and sugar to their wine instead to get a desired taste, rather than focusing on natural process.
+The majority of mass produced wines have a manipulated flavour profile by the large companies that produce them by adding fruit juice concentrates and sugar to their wine to get a desired taste, rather than focusing on natural process.

-Biodynamic farming methods predate modern organic farming, but the two techniques have a lot of overlap.
-Biodynamic farming considers mystical parts of nature, relying on lunar cycles to make decisions about when to seed and pick the fruit.
-Biodynamic is similar to organic farming in that both take place without synthetic chemicals, but biodynamic farming incorporates astrological influences into their agricultural practices.
+Bio-dynamic farming methods predate modern organic farming, but the two techniques have a lot of overlap.
+Bio-dynamic farming considers mystical parts of nature, relying on lunar cycles to make decisions about when to seed and pick the fruit.
+Bio-dynamic is similar to organic farming in that both take place without synthetic chemicals, but bio-dynamic farming incorporates astrological influences into their agricultural practices.
 Biodynamic farming, like organic farming, considers the biodiversity and the earth as a living organism that needs to be nourished to ultimately yield a quality product at the same time being kind to the mother nature.

-The requirements for deeming a wine to be biodynamic are less regulated than that of organic farming, though there are several organizations that will provide labels for certified biodynamic wines.
+The requirements for deeming a wine to be bio-dynamic are less regulated than that of organic farming, though there are several organizations that will provide labels for certified bio-dynamic wines.
 The main ones are Demeter who are the only certifier of biodynamic farms in America and Biodyvin who are focussed on Europe.

-Wine Folly have some really informative wine content on their site so if you want to get more information on biodynamic wine then check them out.
+Wine Folly have some really informative wine content on their site so if you want to get more information on bio-dynamic wine then check them out.

 The answer to that questions lies in how much you drink.
-I’d love to tell you that you could get stuck into a couple of bottles of your favourite Pinot Gris and wake up fresh as a daisy.
+I’d love to tell you that you could get stuck into a couple of bottles of your favourite organic Pinot Gris and wake up fresh as a daisy.
 Unfortunately this wont be the case as the fermentation process of the grapes create alcohol which, if consumed in excess, will give you a slight haziness in the morning.
-Alas, due to the lack of toxic chemicals used throughout the growing cycle in both organic and biodynamic wines, you should feel a lot better in comparison to consuming the same amount of normal or conventional wine [non organic or biodynamic].
+Alas, due to the lack of toxic chemicals used throughout the growing cycle in both organic and bio-dynamic wines, you should feel a lot better in comparison to consuming the same amount of normal or conventional wine [non organic or bio-dynamic].